Controversial plans to raise the legal fees payable after death are now to be shelved ahead of the general election.

 However, this morning, the Ministry of Justice has stated that there is not enough time for the legislation to go through Parliament.
 The Conservative party has not yet commented on whether the scheme will be brought back if the party is re-elected.

-Malky Chaloner is an Associate in our Wills & Tax Team, advising on all aspects of wills, powers of attorney and estates.
-She says “Estates worth more than £50,000 and up to £300,000 would have given rise to a fee of £300.
+Lee Young is the Head of our Wills & Tax Team, advising on all aspects of wills, powers of attorney and estates.
+He says “Estates worth more than £50,000 and up to £300,000 would have given rise to a fee of £300.
 At the top end of the scale, for estates valued at over £2million, the probate court fee would have been £20,000.
 While not many estates are in that top bracket, thousands of people in the Dorset area would have faced sharp jumps in probate court costs as a result of this change.”

 Under the new system, the threshold below which no fee was payable would also have increased from £5,000 to £50,000.
 This would have lifted an estimated additional 25,000 estates per year out of the requirement to pay a probate court fee.

 Our Wills & Tax Team, based in Christchurch, also covers Bournemouth, Poole and the New Forest.
 If you have any questions, you only have to ask us at Frettens.
-Please call 01202 499255 and Malky or her team, will be happy to chat about your situation and your particular requirements.
+Please call 01202 499255 and Lee or his team, will be happy to chat about your situation and your particular requirements.